Rakibali3/React/README.md

   1. CLient Side Routing
       - this client side routing we use it in react it wll just interchange the components instead of reloading the entire page and it will also does not make any network calls.
   2. Server side Routing
-      - here the server will make a network cal to render that age so it will reloads the entire page once again.
+      - here the server will make a network call to render that page so it will reloads the entire page once again.

 # if we want to perform following things
    1. chunking